King in Black

 "King in Black" is a comic book event written by Donny Cates with art by Ryan Stegman, and was published from 2020 to 2021 by Marvel Comics.
 It is a continuation to 2019's "Absolute Carnage", also containing fallout from 2020's "Empyre".
 In the story, Knull and his symbiotes invade Earth, leaving Eddie Brock / Venom, the Avengers, the X-Men, and numerous other superheroes to protect it.

-A sequel, "Queen in Black", will be published in 2026.
+In 2023, elements from "King in Black" were adapted to the video game Marvel's Spider-Man 2.
+In 2024, elements from "King in Black" were adapted to the live-action feature film Venom: The Last Dance, with Knull voiced by Andy Serkis.
+From July to September 2025, "King in Black" was loosely adapted to the video game Marvel Rivals as the season "The Abyss Awakens", with Knull voiced by Michael Scott; consequently, "The Abyss Awakens" formed the basis for a comic-book sequel to "King in Black", entitled "Queen in Black", in 2026.

 Plot

 Prelude

-At the time when the Guardians of the Galaxy were investigating the death of Zn'rx Emperor Stote during the Galactic Council's meeting at the Proscenium and find that the Chitauri Peacekeeper and the Elders of the Universe member Profiteer were responsible sometime after the events of the "Empyre" storyline, Zoralis Gupa of the planet Silnius takes an urgent call while mentioning to the person on the other side to warn all neighboring systems.
-He tells Victoria that it's the End of Everything as different planets are starting to die in the planets owned by the Shi'ar, the Kree/Skrull Alliance, and the Zn'rx while rendering the galactic economy fragile enough to go bankrupt.
-Knowing that she won't make a profit, the Profiteer teleports Peacekeeper and the bio-bomb away.
-While thanking Zoralis Gupa for fooling the Profiteer with the bluff, Zoralis Gupa states to Super-Skrull and everyone present that something darker than Galactus is destroying the worlds and its name is Knull.
+Zoralis Gupa of the planet Silnius takes an urgent call while mentioning to the person on the other side to warn all neighboring systems.
+He tells Victoria that various planets are being devastated, rendering the galactic economy fragile enough to go bankrupt.
+Gupa states to Super-Skrull and everyone present that something darker than Galactus is destroying the worlds and its name is Knull.

-Emperor Hulkling dispatched Talos to investigate the Kree and Skrull bases that went dark with Av-Rom, Keeyah, M'lanz, Virtue, and Tarna.
-Two days later, a Kree/Skrull Alliance armada headed by General Kalamari finds Talos' escape pod.
-After recuperating in the sick bay, Talos recaps to Kalamari about what happened on his mission that involved an encounter with Knull.
-Talos then informs Kalamari that his distress beacon on his escape pod is a warning that Knull is coming.
-Outside the ship, Knull is riding a Symbiote Dragon as he swoops in for an attack.
+Emperor Hulkling dispatches Talos to investigate the Kree and Skrull bases that went dark with Av-Rom, Keeyah, M'lanz, Virtue, and Tarna.
+Two days later, a Kree/Skrull armada headed by General Kalamari finds Talos' escape pod.
+While recuperating in the sick bay, Talos tells Kalamari of his encounter Knull.
+Talos informs Kalamari that his distress beacon on his escape pod is a warning that Knull is coming.
+Outside the ship, Knull is riding a symbiote dragon as he swoops in for an attack.